ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-In this example you are using the _Map()_ method to map the value from the ADC, which is a 10-bit range (0 - 1023), to a range of 0 - 300, which is used to define the width of the darkness indicator bar in the UI (max width is 300).
+In this example you are using the _Map()_ method to map the value from the ADC, which is a 10-bit range (0 - 1023), to a range of 0 - 300, which is used to define the width of the darkness indicator bar in the UI.
+(Its max width is 300.)

-1. In the _SensorTimer\_Tick_ method and use the Visual Studio light bulb feature to add an event handler for __LightLed()__.
+1. In the _SensorTimer\_Tick_ method use the Visual Studio light bulb feature to add an event handler for __LightLed()__.

 {% highlight csharp %}
 private void LightLed()